zhiming99/rpc-frmwrk/README.md

 Please refer to this article [`How to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) for details.

 ---
+[`Tue 28 Apr 2020 02:12:02 PM Beijing`]
+1. The next task is to implement `Authentication and access control` for rpc-frmwrk.

 [`Sun 26 Apr 2020 06:19:24 PM Beijing`]
 1. Multihop is almost completed, but testing will continue to cover more test cases.
 2. The next to do could be either `Python support` or `Authentication and access control`.
 Not decided yet.